 - The information is not automatically released.

 In the year prior to donor-conceived children turning 18, we contact the donor and ask him to fill out an updated profile and to specify his preferred form of contact (e.g., phone, email, or letter).
 When information is released, we share the donor’s full name, birth date, and place of birth.
 We make every effort to provide adults with current contact information for their donor and an update.
 There is no guarantee that donor-conceived adults will request their donor's information or initiate contact with their donor.
-Our experience so far is that about one third of eligible adults have made requests and that at least half of those who received their donor’s identity have contacted him.
+Our experience so far is that adults from about 40% of eligible families have made requests and that at least half of those who received their donor’s identity have contacted him.
 See more in Who requests their sperm donor’s identity?
 The first 10 years of information releases to adults with open-identity donors (Scheib, Ruby & Benward, 2017).

 Identity-Release® Program versus Anonymous Donation